-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the
+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes [X] No [ ]

-Accelerated filer

-Non-accelerated filer [ ] (Do not check if a smaller reporting company) Smaller reporting company

-Indicate by a check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+• , Indicate by check ma ark whether the registr ant is a large accelerated filer, ar a accelerated filer, a non-accelerate d filer, or a small reporting company.
+Large accelerated file er [] Accelerated filer [] Non-accelerated filer r [](Do not check if a smaller reporting company) Smaller reporting company [X] Indicate by a check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
 Yes [ ] No [X]